LinkWellNodes/Documentation/docs/services/direct-request-jobs/mainnets/Arbitrum-One-Mainnet-Jobs.md

 import TabItem from '@theme/TabItem';
 import CodeBlock from '@theme/CodeBlock';

-# Arbitrum One Mainnet Jobs
+# Arbitrum One Mainnet Data Feeds

 Arbitrum-One is a decentralized blockchain platform that establishes a peer-to-peer network that securely executes and verifies application code.

-Please see below for our Chainlink direct request job offerings on the Arbitrum-One network.
-All mainnet jobs are free to use, and do not require you to fund your contracts with the LINK token.
+Please see below for our Chainlink data feed offerings ('**jobs**') on the Arbitrum-One network.
 If you run into any trouble, we are here to help!
 Head on over to our [Discord server](https://discord.gg/AJ66pRz4), or feel free to contact us [here](https://linkwellnodes.io/Home.html#contact-us "Contact LinkWell Nodes")!

 ### Select the type of data that you need: